This is a chapter from 'A Tribute to the Round', a short book on the Bob Graham Round, written for charity and available here

 The only thorn in the side is the steep, now-stepped, ascent of Steel Fell.
 It is a fell with lovely shoulders, but they stay untouched as the round insists on going straight up the neck.
 Once on the ridge, there is a choice of following the fence line or taking a slightly more direct line to the summit, which is also known as Dead Pike.
 Some claim there is scope for innovation in a direct attack on Ash Crags by means of a diagonal traverse, or by heading onto Cotra Breast, but this is hard ground and few will want to invest the graft for such limited gain when there are much bigger things to come.

-An undulating, marshy transition, starting with a track alongside old fence posts but ending in an ill-defined tramp.
-For local government history buffs, the old county border between Westmorland and Cumberland is the best line.
+An undulating, marshy transition, starting with a track alongside old fence posts and ending in a selection of trods.
+For local government history buffs, the old county border between Westmorland and Cumberland is the line.
 The big risk is falling into the path which leads to the head of Far Easedale valley rather than to the summit.

 High Raise and Sergeant Man